Your Questions? Answered

 Your insurance company - if you don't let your insurance company know that you have let your property, you may not be covered in the event of damage, fire or theft in the property

-A tenant’s deposit is typically one month’s rent on the property and is payable by them upon the signing of the Tenancy Agreement.
+A tenant's deposit is typically five weeks' of rent on the property and is payable by them upon the signing of the Tenancy Agreement.

 The deposit will then be registered with a tenancy deposit protection scheme within 30 days.